 A crewmember who enters the United States in any other way can apply for asylum with the asylum office.
 That includes someone who enters the United States without formal inspection by U.S. immigration authorities.
 So, for example, a crewperson who secretly left the ship and managed to enter the United States should be able to apply for asylum with the asylum office.
 Since the officer will probably want to see the person's passport and crewmember book in this situation, it is important to detail your entry, so as to demonstrate that you entered without inspection.

-The asylum offices are not authorized to interview people who entered the United States as crewman.
-Crewmen are one of a small group of people who are only entitled to special, limited immigration court hearings.
-For a list of those groups you can look at 8 C.F.R. § 208.2(c)(1).
+Crewmembers are one of a small group of people who are entitled to special, limited immigration court hearings before an immigration judge.
+For a list of those groups, look at 8 C.F.R. § 208.2(c)(1).